Henry Haydn Jones: Business

-In 1909, the Bryn Eglwys slate quarry, the Abergynolwyn estate and village and Talyllyn Railway came up for sale.
+In 1909, the Bryn Eglwys slate quarry, the Abergynolwyn estate and village and the Talyllyn Railway came up for sale.
 Aware of the distress which would be caused by permanent closure of the quarry Sir Haydn bought the lot himself in 1911 for £5250, and became the sole owner of what became the Abergynolwyn Slate and Slab Company.
 In 1935 he extended his quarry ownership, leasing the Aberllefenni Slate Quarry in the neighbouring Corris district.

 The quarrying and slate business did well until the early 1920s when demand fell and the Bryn Eglwys quarry was only kept open by pillaring the easy to obtain slate rather than by digging out new underground chambers.
 At times there was a three-day week, but the quarry soldiered on until 1941 when Sir Haydn's lease expired.
 He continued on a yearly lease until 1946 when a roof fall caused by the continued pillaring closed the quarry for good.